qwaneu/qwaneu.github.io/_posts/2022-03-29-product-hurricane-map.md

 image: /attachments/blogposts/2022/2018-Steve-Freeman-Product-Hurricane-Map.png
 ---

-Context:
+Recently we got asked is "How do we (as a development team or larger group) 'sell' technical debt to stakeholders?".

+Context
 ========

 A team has a shared understanding of the importance of keeping quality (in the broadest sense) high, and technical debt low.
 The team also has a shared understanding of how much it would cost to bring components they use up to scratch.
+Several of the components need extensive (re)work when used.
 The team has difficulty communicating cost/benefits of improved quality to stakeholders when discussing timelines for product roadmaps.

-A we got asked is "How do we (as a development team or larger group) 'sell' technical debt to stakeholders?".

-Solution:
+Solution
 =========

 Produce a product hurricane map, setting out features on the product